Climate and Average Weather Year Round at Santorini Airport Greece

 The average hourly wind speed at Santorini Airport experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 4.9 months, from November 6 to April 2, with average wind speeds of more than 13.5 miles per hour.
-The windiest day of the year is February 6, with an average hourly wind speed of 16.2 miles per hour.
+The windiest month of the year at Santorini Airport is February, with an average hourly wind speed of 16.0 miles per hour.

 The calmer time of year lasts for 7.1 months, from April 2 to November 6.
-The calmest day of the year is May 24, with an average hourly wind speed of 10.8 miles per hour.
+The calmest month of the year at Santorini Airport is May, with an average hourly wind speed of 11.2 miles per hour.

 The predominant average hourly wind direction at Santorini Airport is from the north throughout the year.